jyanar/flatiron-ccn-workshop-2025/docs/source/full/day2/current_injection.md

   in the input as well, so this pattern in the response might be reflecting that.

-- There's some decay in firing rate as the input remains on: there are three four "bumps" of neuronal firing in the second and third intervals and they decrease in amplitude, with first being the largest.
+- There's some decay in firing rate as the input remains on: there are three or four "bumps" of neuronal firing in the second and third intervals and they decrease in amplitude, with the first being the largest.

 These give us some good phenomena to try and predict!
 But there's something that's not quite obvious from the above plot: what is the relationship